pjyi2147/data_management/README.md

 # data_management
-for easy calculations of binomial and hypergeometry distributions in MDM4UI
+For easy calculations of binomial and hypergeometry distributions in MDM4UI

+A BIT OF KNOWLEDGE OF PYTHON NEEDED

 /* DISCLAIMER
 I DO NOT TAKE ANY RESPONSIBLITITY OF GETTING LOW SCORES OR FORGETTING FORMULAS